'Do They Know It's Christmas?': Band Aid benefit at 40 – DW – 11/25/2024

 Nevertheless, criticism persisted over the years, whether with the 2004 version recorded with Paul McCartney, Robbie Williams and Dido, or with the updated 2014 version, which raised funds for the Ebola crisis in West Africa.

-Fuse explained that even though campaigns like Band Aid collected huge donations, they above all reinforced harmful stereotypes about Africa and thus stifled economic growth, investment and tourism in the region.
+Fuse explained that even though campaigns like Band Aid collected huge donations, they also reinforced harmful stereotypes about Africa and thus stifled economic growth, investment and tourism in the region.

 Now, 10 years later, a special remix version of the single is being released on November 25.

-Fuse hasn't changed his position about the song that has been referred to as the "white savior anthem," condemning it for fueling "pity rather than partnership."
+Fuse hasn't changed his position about the song, which has been referred to as the "white savior anthem," condemning it for fueling "pity rather than partnership."

 "As Africans, we don't want other people to tell our story," Fuse wrote on Instagram.
 His posts have since sparked a larger public debate.